dyne/docs/src/cjit/docs/index.md

-# Welcome to the CJIT Manual
+# Welcome to the CJIT Tutorial

 CJIT is a versatile C interpreter based on TinyCC, designed to compile C code in-memory and execute it live.
 This manual serves as a guide to the full potential of CJIT, empowering you to efficiently develop and test C programs in real-time.

-CJIT is distributed as a small, all-in-one executable, ensuring a lightweight and portable solution for your coding needs.
-One of its standout features is the ability to call functions from any installed library, making it a robust tool for rapid prototyping and dynamic code execution on Linux, Windows, and macOS. 🖥️

-The following sections will guide you through practical usage examples, helping you to swiftly integrate CJIT into your workflow. 📚🔧
+This tutorial will guide you through practical usage examples, helping you to swiftly integrate CJIT into your workflow. 📚🔧

 ## Hello World!